CeliaCha/evaluation_7/README.md

 ## Troubleshooting

 * If something somewhere doesn't work, try to set folder permissions to 775.
 If it still doesn't work, try 777.
-* I had to replace "localhost" by "127.0.0.1" on the initial installation to made it work.
+* I had to replace "localhost" by "127.0.0.1" on the initial installation to make it work.